rodsveiga/rbm_flows_ising/README.md

-# Restricted Boltzmann Machine Flows and The Critical Temperature of Ising Models
+# RBM Flows and The Critical Temperature of Ising Models